christineadriane/cevora-copilotstudio-training/labs/lab-03/README.md

 ## 🎯 Summary of Targets

+In this lab, you will:
-- Create a Prompt tool for Shopping List generation using GPT‑4.1.
+- Create a Prompt action called HR Policy Explainer
-- Implement normalization to metric units and duplicate merging.
+- Bind an input variable called policy_text
+- Bind an output variable called simplified_policy
+- Connect the action to a topic
-- Verify the tool in isolation and via the agent’s flow.
+- Test the action both standalone and in conversation

 ***